Lumenaut-Network/tools/manager/README.md

 it will let you know.

 ## Running the application
-Move to the manager's folder `cd lumenauttools\manager` and launch the application build and run with: `gradle run`.
+Move to the manager's folder `cd lumenauttools\manager` and launch the application build and run with: `gradlew run`.
 If updates have been downloaded that require a new compilation, that will be done automatically for you.

 ## How to use